shopware/shopware/README.md

 You can now access your shop

+# Backend

+The backend is now accessible under http://your.shop.com/nexus

 # Get involved

 Shopware is available under dual license (AGPL v3 and proprietary license).
 If you want to contribute code (features or bugfixes), you have to create a pull request and include valid license information.
 You can either contribute your code under New BSD or MIT license.